PaoloTCS/FIL_PDFs/Semantic_Physics_Grok_Ver2.md

 ### 1.1 The FL Field: Beyond Quantum Fields

 At the deepest level of reality, beneath the quantum fields of the Standard Model, we posit the existence of a more fundamental substrate: the **Fundamental Language Field (FL Field)**, denoted **I**.
+For the purposes of this paper, lte's ay that reality "starts" with some type of existence, and here that existence is the Universe's start.
+(This is a draft, more  to come)

 **Definition 1.1 (FL Field).** *The FL Field I is a pre-geometric, pre-physical substrate of pure informational potential, characterized by:*